 At one extreme, the evasive man abstains for long periods of time, showing virtually no interest at all in his wife sexually.
-He knows sex can bring out tender sharing, something he prefers to avoid.
+He knows sex can bring out tender sharing.
+That is something he prefers to avoid.
 He determines that it is easier to deny the pleasures of sexual relating in order to avoid emotional intimacy.
-I have heard numerous accounts from women who are eager to be sexually involved with their husbands but are rebuffed for six months at a time, a year, or longer.
+I have heard numerous accounts from women who are eager to be sexually involved with their husbands.
+But they are rebuffed for six months at a time, a year, or longer.

 The more common extreme has the evasive man showing little tenderness during waking hours.
 When bedtime comes, his engine turns on, and he gets his satisfaction from his wife.
 Then he slips back into his comfortable shell.
 He may even turn on at two o’clock in the morning, make his move, then go back to sleep.
 This approach to sex neatly minimizes emotional intimacy without minimizing the feel-good experience.
 The wife’s emotions are hardly considered.

-Often, if this conflict goes on long enough, one spouse or the other may opt for an outside form of sexual satisfaction: an affair, pornography, or flirtations outside marriage.
+Often, if this conflict goes on long enough, one spouse or the other may opt for an outside form of sexual satisfaction.
+This is in the way of an affair, pornography, or flirtations outside marriage.
 Either spouse can feel such strong disappointment as to be abnormally vulnerable to temptation.

 3. Personal insights are unequal.